Pascal Le Segretain/Getty Images

 Year after year, trends come and go—leaving us with questionable photographs and a lot of What was I thinking? retrospection.
 For me, examples include an overdose of '80s pink blush (which is back, by the way), disastrous eyeliner, and rainbow hair dye.
 Through it all, though, one thing has stayed constant: the timelessness of French beauty.
 It's simple, classic, effortless and edgy all at the exact same time.
 It's Brigitte Bardot, Jane Birkin and Catherine Deneuve followed by modern-day ingénues like Louise Follain and Jeanne Damas.
-It's last night's eyeliner turned today's smudged eye and lived-in hair.
+It's last night's eyeliner turned into today's smudged eye and lived-in hair.

 "The French prefer everything very subdued and muted, with no excessive highlighting," Mallett told The Cut.
 "Everything is an understated, sexy, undone look.
 It's never like they tried too hard.
 When it comes to hairstyling, the perfect recipe is self-control and not overdoing it.
 It's natural but better."